simontreanor/blog/20210205_FunStripe.md

 Let's look at each of these in a bit more detail.

 ### Structure

+- Json\*: an extract of `FSharp.Json` modified for Stripe
+- `AsyncResult.fs`: custom computation expression (see below)
+- `Config.fs`: some global attributes plus user settings, including a function to retrieve the Stripe API key from [UserSecrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows)
+- `FormUtil.fs`: functions for formatting request bodies as form values
+- `Program.fs`: test functions for debugging
+- `RestApi.fs`: simple REST API client and error parser
+- `StripeError.fs`: definition of Stripe error object
+- `ModelBuilder.fs` and `RequestBuilder.fs`:

+These two files contain code to generate the model and request code files using F# Interactive (see below).

 The two files generated are `StripeModel.fs` and `StripeRequest.fs`.
 The model contains all of the Stripe objects that are returned by the requests.
 They are separate files due to the complexity of the API and the  different nature of the information in each of them.